Design Improvised Turns 4

 Awhile back my friend PJ wrote a post about why she blogs and she challenged me to do the same.
 As soon as I read her story, I know I wanted to share mine as well.
 I thought this would be the perfect opportunity to step away from my usual craft tutorials and share a little bit more about myself.

 My story is really pretty simple.
 The above set of rules I drafted for my first craft club says it all.
 Crafting is in my DNA.
 Apparently, so is telling people what to do (just ask my younger sister, one of the other two members of that first craft club). 😉

 I have been making things for as long as I can remember.
 I’ve also been trying to turn my making into a business – as evidenced by these beautiful glittered containers I tried selling at a local YWCA craft sale 25 years ago.
-If you want to see more of my earliest crafts, you can find them here!

 I thrive off of coming up with new ideas of things to make.
 I think about them in the shower, while I’m watching TV, while I’m shopping for groceries.
 Nothing makes me more giddy than coming up with a cool idea that I just have to try out.

 Having this blog gives me permission to craft, to daydream about crafting, and to spend a lot of time at the craft store… “It’s for the blog!”
 It challenges me to keep coming up with new ideas.
 Your reactions to my ideas – the sharing, pinning, and making them on your own – is the most thrilling part of all!